 Canine Elbow Realignment Osteotomy (CERO)

-CERO is a prototype system designed by Orthomed, for the correction of elbow incongruity secondary to elbow dysplasia or premature growth plate closure.
-Wear Referrals is one of only a select few hospitals worldwide trailing this system.
+CERO is a prototype system designed by Orthomed for the correction of elbow incongruity secondary to elbow dysplasia or premature growth plate closure.
+Wear Referrals in County Durham is one of only a select few hospitals worldwide trailing this system.

 It permits precise lengthening of either the radius or ulna bones in 1mm increments to restore normal alignment of the elbow joint, based on measurements taken from CT scans of the elbow.

-We are happy to accept referrals for assessment for suitability for this surgery.
+We are happy to accept referrals for assessment of suitability for this surgery.